0xumarkhatab/SlopeLeverage/README.md

 Create a new folder in the root of your Next JS app named `components`

-Now , open your `components` directory and Make Following Empty Files
+Now, open your `components` directory and Make the Following Empty Files

 `Navbar.js`